The-GNTL-Project/explorer-gntl/README.md

 ## Blockchain Explorers

-Arqma Network MainNet:
+GNTL Network MainNet:

- - [https://explorer.arqma.com](https://explorer.arqma.com) - based on Onion Monero Blockchain Explorer with new FrontEnd.
+ - [https://explorer.pool.gntl.co.uk](https://explorer.pool.gntl.co.uk) - based on Onion Monero Blockchain Explorer with new FrontEnd.
- - [https://blocks.arqma.com](https://blocks.arqma.com) - original Arqma Network Blockchain Explorer based on Onion Monero Blockchain Explorer.

-Arqma Network TestNet:

-Arqma Network StageNet(DevNet):
+GNTL Network StageNet:

- - [https://stagenet.arqma.com](https://stagenet.arqma.com) - StageNet version of MainNet Explorer used for Arqma Codebase Development and not only.
-Have no influence to MainNet.
+ - [https://stagenet.pool.gntl.co.uk](https://stagenet.pool.gntl.co.uk) - StageNet version of MainNet Explorer used for GNTL Codebase Development only.
+Has no influence to MainNet.

-## ArQmA Onion Blockchain Explorer features
+## GNTL Onion Blockchain Explorer features

-The key features of the ArQmA Onion Blockchain Explorer are:
+The key features of the GNTL Onion Blockchain Explorer are:

  - no cookies, no web analytics trackers, no images,
  - open sourced,